plurid/deon/README.md

 Where the `name` is an arbitrary string, and the `path` is the path of the targeted `.deon` file.

 The import imports the `root` from the targeted `.deon` file in order to be used as a regular, locally-defined `leaflink`.

+The import statement order in file is not important.
+Imports will be resolved primarily, before any other action.
+The import `name` must be unique among all the other imports and among the locally-defined `leaflink`s, given that there is no discernible conceptual difference between them.

 ``` deon